PaperCutSoftware/PaperCutExamples/PublicWebServicesAPI_AND_servercommandScripts/automaticallyChargeToSingleSharedAccount/readme.md

 | harold   | English   |
 | jane     | French    |

-This script is designed to be executed on the PaperCut NG or MF Application Server
+This script is designed to be executed on the PaperCut NG or MF Application Server.

+Please note that you may need to adjust or bypass the script Execution Policy on the server before any PowerShell scripts can be executed successfully.